MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Security

 ### New Endpoint Security Firewall reports <!-- 5653366   -->
-We’re adding two new reports that are dedicated to Firewall policies in Endpoint Security:
+We're adding two new reports that are dedicated to Firewall policies in Endpoint Security:

 - The first, under Endpoint security, will show the list of Windows 10 devices with Firewall turned off.
 This report will show for each device the device name, device ID, user information, and the Firewall status. (**Endpoint security** > **Firewall** > ***Windows 10 MDM devices with firewall off***).
 - The second, under Reports, will be an organizational report which lists Windows 10 devices with their firewall status.
 This report will display status information about device firewalls that include if the firewall is enabled, disabled, limited, or temporarily disabled.  (**Reports** > **Firewall** > ***Windows 10 MDM Firewall status***).